Learn Japanese

 The language offers various expressions to convey apologies, each suited to different levels of formality and seriousness of the situation.
 The concept of “saving face” is also important, as apologies are often given not only to express remorse but to help the other person maintain dignity and avoid embarrassment.

-10 Ways to Say Sorry in Japanese
+10 Ways to say Sorry in Japanese

 1. すみません (Sumimasen)